-The partnership is a four-year agreement between MedAccess, the Bill & Melinda Gates Foundation (BMGF) and global chemical producer BASF.
-It is accelerating access to a new and innovative mosquito-control technology at lower prices to communities with the greatest needs.
+The partnership is a four-year agreement between MedAccess, the Gates Foundation and BASF.
+It is accelerating access to a new and innovative mosquito-control technology at lower prices for communities with the greatest needs.

 The agreement enables BASF to better plan long-term resources and reduce the cost of the new mosquito nets by an average of 40%.
 This makes the nets more accessible and affordable for countries where insecticide resistance is growing, and conventional nets are becoming less effective.